microsoft/dotnet-framework-docker/samples/dotnetapp/dotnet-docker-unit-testing.md

-# Running .NET Core Unit Tests with Docker
+# Running .NET Framework Unit Tests with Docker

 You can run .NET Core unit tests in Docker with either `docker build` or `docker run`.